dionkoeze/multisnake/README.md

-# multisnake
+# Multisnake
-Multiplayer snake that mixes Human and AI players
+Multiplayer snake that mixes Human and AI players.